AI Screenr

 Configure the role

-Paste a job description for one-click AI setup (or build it manually in ~5 minutes).
-AI Screenr extracts skills, knockouts, rubric weights, and up to 5 structured question blueprints.
+Paste a job description for one-click AI setup, or build it manually in about 5 minutes.
+AI Screenr extracts skills, disqualification rules, scoring weights, and up to 5 structured question templates.
 Edit anything before launch.

 2